-4.1 Ash delivery and placement
+6.1 Ash delivery and placement

-Ash generated as a by-product from the operation of Wallerawang Power Station is conveyed from the power station to two storage silos.
-The ash is then conditioned to approximately 15-22% moisture content to minimise the potential for dust generation and enhance compaction on placement over the ash repository area.
-The conditioned ash is transported from the storage silo via an existing haul road via trucks.
-All truck loads are covered during transport to minimise dust emissions.
+Ash generated as a by-product from the operation of Wallerawang Power Station was conveyed from the power station to two storage silos.
+The ash was then conditioned to approximately 15-22% moisture content to minimise the potential for dust generation and enhance compaction on placement over the ash repository area.
+The conditioned ash was transported from the storage silo via an existing haul road via trucks.
+All truck loads were covered during transport to minimise dust emissions.

-On delivery to the Kerosene Vale ash repository area, the dry conditioned ash is deposited at the operating ash placement area.
-Compactors and bulldozers are then used to place the ash in stable landforms and to establish adequate and appropriate drainage.
+On delivery to the Kerosene Vale ash repository area, the dry conditioned ash was deposited at the operating ash placement area.
+Compactors and bulldozers were then used to place the ash in stable landforms and to establish adequate and appropriate drainage.
 Ash placement can be broadly described as including the following processes: